 The Provost and Executive Vice President's Advisory Committee

 The College Deans, the Provost and Executive Vice President for Academic Affairs, and senior members of the Faculty representing the Colleges, comprise the advisory committee.
-Vice-Provost for Graduate Education and Faculty Development may participate in the discussions of the committee but does not vote.
+The Vice Provost for Faculty may participate in the discussions of the committee but does not vote.
 Similarly, the college Deans participate in the discussion but do not vote on the candidates from their colleges nor do representatives from a specific unit (such as Physics) vote on Faculty members from that unit.
-Normally, the Vice Provost for Graduate Education and Faculty Development chairs the meetings.
+Normally, the Vice Provost for Faculty chairs the meetings.
 The Committee forwards all packages, along with its recommendations to the Provost and Executive Vice President for Academic Affairs.

 Recommendation of the Provost and Executive Vice President for Academic Affairs